Mumbai: Climate

-Mumbai has an extreme tropical wet and dry climate (Aw) under the Köppen climate classification.
-However, the central and northern suburbs experience a tropical monsoon climate (Am) with even heavier rainfall during the wet season.
-Mumbai generally has a nearly rainless stretch from October to May, with its most intense rainfall occurring during the peak wet period in July.
+Mumbai has a tropical wet and dry climate, classified as Aw under the Köppen climate classification.
+The central and northern suburbs have a tropical monsoon climate (Am) with heavier rainfall during the wet season.
+Mumbai has a nearly rainless stretch from October to May, with its most intense rainfall during July.
 A cooler season from December to February is followed by a hotter season from March to May.
-The period from June to the end of September constitutes the southwest monsoon season, and October and November form the post-monsoon season.
+The period from June to the end of September is the southwest monsoon season.

-Between June and September, the southwest monsoon rains occur in Mumbai.
-Pre-monsoon showers are received in May.
-Occasionally, north-east monsoon showers occur in October and November.
+The average annual temperature is 27 °C. In the city, the average maximum and minimum temperatures are 31 °C and 24 °C respetively.
+In the suburbs, the daily mean maximum temperature ranges from 29 °C to 33 °C. The daily mean minimum temperature ranges from 16 °C to 26 °C. The record high is 42.2 °C set on 14 April 1952.
+The record low was 7.4 °C, set on 27 January 1962.
+The average annual precipitation is 2213 mm.
 The maximum annual rainfall ever recorded was 3452 mm for 1954.
 The most rainfall recorded in a single day was 944 mm on 26 July 2005.
-The average total annual rainfall is 2213.4 mm for the Island City and 2502.3 mm for the suburbs.
+The average total annual rainfall is 2213.4 mm in Mumbai City and 2502.3 mm for the suburbs.

-The average annual temperature is 27 °C, and the average annual precipitation is 2213 mm.
-In the Island City, the average maximum temperature is 31 °C, while the average minimum temperature is 24 °C. In the suburbs, the daily mean maximum temperature range from 29 °C to 33 °C, while the daily mean minimum temperature ranges from 16 °C to 26 °C. The record high is 42.2 °C set on 14 April 1952, and the record low was 7.4 °C, set on 27 January 1962.